Chinmay-1907/Chinmay-1907/README.md

 - 👋 Hi, I’m Chinmay Brahmbhatt
 - I am majoring in Data Science with a minor in Math at Umass Lowell
-- 📫 How to reach me: Email me at Chinmay1907@gmail.com
+- 📫 Email me at Chinmay1907@gmail.com

 <!---